Our Videos on Youtube

 c) An understanding of Hearing Impairment and related issues

-d) Exploring how ISL can be used to break barriers in the personal, educational, vocational and social
+d) Exploring how ISL can be used to break barriers in the personal, educational, vocational and social spheres

-e) New friends among the deaf
+e) New friends from the Deaf community

 f) Exploring ISL benefits and solutions for people with other disabilities